nygctech/hudson/docs/index.md

 ![Image](https://user-images.githubusercontent.com/42875353/185256327-27dfeb89-2cce-4bb7-b617-a434e7cf65dd.png){:height="50%" width="50%"}.

-Analysing such images is computationally intensive thus pipeline has parallel compute capibility.
-It can be scaled over any cluster using the SLURM manager.Additionally, It makes use of GPUs or GPU nodes if avaiable for even quicker image processing and computation.
+Analysing such images is computationally intensive, thus the pipeline has parallel compute capibility.
+It can be scaled over any computer cluster using the Slurm manager.
+Slurm is an open source, fault-tolerant, and highly scalable cluster management and job scheduling system for large and small Linux clusters

+Additionally, It makes use of GPUs or GPU nodes if avaiable for even quicker image processing and computation.
 The structure is defined in the next section.